American Lappet Moth

 American Lappet Caterpillar, Vancouver Island, BC, Photo By Tia Ladret

 The caterpillar can grow to 4.5 cm in length.
-The body is gray with white markings and is covered with soft gray hairs, the longest of these protruding from lappets on the sides of the body.
-There are 2 reddish-orange bands on their backs, just behind the head section, these red bands are more visible when they are in motion and almost disappear when at rest.
+The body is gray with white markings and is covered with soft gray hairs; the longest of these protrude from lappets on the sides of the body.
+There are 2 reddish-orange bands on their backs, just behind the head section; these red bands are more visible when they are in motion and almost disappear when at rest.

 The larval food plants in the Pacific Northwest are alder, apple, cherry, oak, and willow.
 The larvae feed at night, so they are seldom encountered.
-They overwinter as pupa.
+They overwinter as pupae.

 A message from Bud